snewcomer/ember-validated-input/README.md

   - also create #id on element
 - changeset
   - a valid Changeset from ember-changeset
+- label
+  - add you own css for the label to be hidden if need be (https://www.w3.org/WAI/tutorials/forms/labels/)
 - placeholder
 - type
   - default "text"